 Of course, there’s far more than just style to consider when you’re shopping for kids’ active footwear.
 Just as you do when you’re shopping for kids’ dresses, skirts, and pants, you need to focus on the quality and construction of the shoe.
-For warm-weather play, shoes that feature mesh uppers promote breathability and increase your little one’s comfort as it heats up.
+For warm-weather play, kids' shoes that feature mesh uppers promote breathability and increase your little one’s comfort as it heats up.
 Prioritize the shoe’s fit, too, as even a hint of a loose fit can make it difficult for your child to stay secure.
 Styles that essentially lock down your child’s foot are ideal, particularly if they’re very active.

 Finally, think about how well the shoes pair with your child’s wardrobe.
 Look for styles that are generally versatile.
 Neutral colors work well, as they can easily be paired with everything from kids’ school clothes to casual attire around the house.
 If your child has a taste for bright colors and patterns, though, you might want to add a bolder pair to shake things up.
 It’s all about having fun — and staying secure.